 Exception to the 45 Category I/30 Category II Rule:

 If you live outside the continental United States you may earn all 75 CECH through activities that are not preapproved by NCHEC.
-Submit these using the Category II Claim Form.
+Submit these by logging in and using the Category II Claim Form.

 NCHEC does not charge any continuing education fees.
 Individual providers of continuing education may still require payment of administrative fees to defray their expenses in completing the provider application, filing the continuing education report and maintaining attendance records following an event.